Tree House

 Status

-The building is being designed to stand at the forefront of architectural sustainability and will feature a part-timber structure with a concrete core, significant reused and recycled materials, rainwater collection and reuse and CO2 storage.
-External balconies and terraces feature plantings and greenery, spreading up towards a crown of three glazed greenhouses filled with trees and gardens to emphasise a commitment to biodiversity.
+The building is designed to stand at the forefront of architectural sustainability and will feature rainwater collection and reuse, collection of solar energy, and the use of significant volumes of bio-based and recycled materials.
+External balconies and terraces feature plantings and greenery, and a large roof garden, filled with trees and gardens, emphasises a commitment to biodiversity and provides biophilic comfort and enjoyment for the users of the building.